This article has links to products and services we love, which we may make commission from.

 Edinburgh and San Francisco are twinned cities so wanted to celebrate this commonality, gifting Bum to Edinburgh!

 If you’ve not taken a wander from the West End down to Dean Village, give it a whirl for a time-hop experience back to historic Edinburgh.

-Look out for the shapes etched into the stone which represent the grain mills that once stood there.
+Look out for the shapes etched into the stone which represents the grain mills that once stood there.

-Pay The Greek Goddess of Health at Visit in Stockbridge
+Pay The Greek Goddess of Health a Visit in Stockbridge